ZosBHAI/pure_theory/Replatform_ReArchitect.md

 ## Pros & Cons of each approach
 - ### Replatform
   - Retains Teradata appliance (hybrid architecture)
-  - Low Code Change,as we can reuse existing  *Terradata* objects like Stored Procedure, BTEQ scripts, so the migration is less complex.
+  - Low Code Change,as we can reuse existing  *Teradata* objects like Stored Procedure, BTEQ scripts, so the migration is less complex.
+  - In SaAS model,Teradata handles all scaling operations
   - Cons :
-        - Limited or Pre-defined scaling.
+        - Subscription based pricing model, where customer pay for the provisioned compute and storage resources in a dedicated Teradata-managed environment.
+Cloud Warehouse solution like Azure Synapse offers a combination of provisioned and serverless(pay-per-use billing)
+             - For example : **Dedicated SQL Pool**, charged hourly for the provisioned data warehouse units; **Serverless SQL Pool** , charged per the data scanned on queries ; **Spark Pools**,charged for the number and type of nodes per hour.

+        - As of now no serverless model for core compute.

    - **Gotcha** : Check whether the current version in on-premise comply with the version in Cloud.
 If not , there might be need for pre-migration step.For example, **Teradata on Azure via Azure Marketplace** support **Vantage 17.10 (Latest)** and **Vantage 16.20 (LTS)**.
 If the on-premise Terradata version is lesser than  the mentioned one it would need a Pre-migration to one of the above version.
 - ### Rearchitect
 - Auto-scaling for dynamic workloads.On Demand or Provisioned Resources